zackslash/voice-support/README.md

 ### Usage

 There is no required format for the sentences, just use anything you can imagine to play music.
-You can add an area in which it should be played.
-If the area is ommited from your voice request, it will take the area from which the command is issued.
+You can add an area in which it should be played or a Music assistant player.
+If the area and Music Assstant player are both ommited from your voice request, it will take the area from which the command is issued.
+If the area can not be determined (for example if you issued a command from the browser), it will use the default player in case you provided one.
+If no default player is provided, it will ask to specify an area or player.

 It will differ per LLM integration how well the commands are understood.
 If the command is not clear enough, the LLM might ask for more details.
 Escpecially for smaller models more guidance can be required.
 If needed you can adjust the prompts used for each parameter.